 Which Company is right for your organization?

-For those looking to bring the power of big data analytics to their organizations, here are some things you need to consider when choosing between big data as a service companies.
+For those looking to bring the power of big data analytics to their organizations, here are some things you need to consider when choosing between big data as a service company.

 Where is your data?

 Starting afresh or moving your big data initiatives to the cloud can be a timely and risky process.
 Some vendors require you to move data to a vendor’s storage system, while others can leverage public cloud infrastructure companies and their ecosystems of compatible products.
 When deciding where and how to store data for use with a solution, keep in mind your needs around data ownership, compatible tools, and vendor lock-in risks.

 What are your organization’s big data needs?